Writers Reading

 Writing a first draft can suck.

 Participation in FIRST DRAFT is free.
 Emerging and early-career playwrights of any age and background are invited to apply with an idea for a new play in its earliest stages of writing.
 Regardless of experience or training background, an emerging writer should have some familiarity with the craft of playwriting and/or production, either in an educational, independent, or professional setting.
-Six playwrights will be invited to participate in FIRST DRAFT and will be asked to attend each scheduled monthly meeting and the final showcase.
-Writers will also be asked to work on their plays individually outside of sessions, so that updated material can be shared with the group each month.
+FIRST DRAFT returns this Fall 2026!
+Check back in late August for updates and announcement of dates.

-This course is made possible by the generous support of The Scott Griffin Foundation.
+The 2026 First Draft course made possible with the generous support of The Scott Griffin Foundation.

 The Vault